CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_order_board/index.rst

    :align: center
    :width: 300

-*Order Board Settings* buttonwill openconfiguration for *Order Board* randomizer:
+*Order Board Settings* button will open configuration for *Order Board* randomizer:

 .. image:: imgs/order_6.PNG
    :align: center
    :width: 350

 *MIR-(X)* (Max In a Room) settings are used to control max amout of elements of selected color, that can be spawned in a room.

 *DEL-RET-G* setting is used to control gurneys spawns in DELIVER and RET.
 If *true* - gurneys can be spawned in DELIVER and RET in the same room.
 If *false* - they can't.

 *NS-G* setting is used to control gurneys spawn in NS room.
 If *true* - gurneys can be spawned in DELIVER or/and RET in the NS room.
 If *false* - they can't.